Deepak020202/90DaysOfDevOps/Task1.md

+---
-##Task :-
+Task :-
 Understand OSI & TCP/IP Models Learn about the OSI and TCP/IP models, including their layers and purposes.
-Task: Write examples of how each layer applies to real-world scenarios (e.g., HTTP at the Application Layer, TCP at the Transport Layer).##
+Task: Write examples of how each layer applies to real-world scenarios (e.g., HTTP at the Application Layer, TCP at the Transport Layer).

 Solution:-
+---
 ![OSI](https://github.com/user-attachments/assets/baa88c4d-0db1-45e3-8f82-f30250ebc886)

 Both the OSI and TCP/IP models define how data travels over a network.
 The OSI model is more theoretical, while the TCP/IP model is more practical and widely used.
 ## 1. OSI MODEL Overview (7 Layers) 📊
-The OSI (Open Systems Interconnection) model has 7 layers, each with a specific role in data communication.##
+The OSI (Open Systems Interconnection) model has 7 layers, each with a specific role in data communication.

 **Layer 7: Application Layer**